-To retrieve h[n], an inverse DFT can be applied to H(k).
+To retrieve h[n], an inverse DFT can be applied to H(f).
 Excitation signals for this method should cover the largest bandwidth possible.
 Therefore, swept sinusoidal signals are commonly used.

-In the correlation method, a random-phase flat spectrum signal (i.e. noise) is chosen as an input signal x[n] because its N-point autocorrelation function is the unit sampling sequence $\delta[n]$.
+In the correlation method, a random-phase white or pink spectrum signal (i.e. noise) is chosen as an input signal x[n] because its N-point autocorrelation function approximates the unit sampling sequence $\delta[n]$ .
 The autocorrelation function is used to describe how similar a function is with a delayed version of itself.
 Upon recording the output signal y[n], the cross-correlation function of x[n] and y[n] is used to compute the impulse response h[n].
 Cross-correlation describes how correlated two functions are with each other.
-Ideally, white noise would be used as the excitation signal for its random phase and even power spectrum.
-However, since white noise in practical use is band-limited, pseudorandom noise signals such as Maximum Length Sequences or Golay codes are preferred because they can be designed to have ideal power spectra and random phase.
+Often, excitation signals such as Maximum Length Sequences or Golay Codes are substituted due to their ability to optimize signal features such as the crest factor (ratio of peak to RMS values of the waveform).